johnroutledge/milestone-project-1/README.md

 lay on other pages.
 By using icons and breaking it into three main sections which mirror the three main user/business needs, this also minimized cognitive overload.

+By being consistent with the design and simplicity of all pages, it is both predictable and intuitive, and therefore increases the overall UX.

 (wireframes)

 **Surface**